 Will a second Prime Day-like event happen every year?

-“This is always the million dollar question,” Young said.
+“This is always the million dollar question,” said Jessica Young, director of research at Digital Commerce 360.
 Amazon has yet to announce if two Prime Day-like sales will happen annually.
-But “if it performs like other Prime Day events, it could very well become an annual challenge to Black Friday and Cyber Monday events,” Porwal said.
+But “if it performs like other Prime Day events, it could very well become an annual challenge to Black Friday and Cyber Monday events,” said Vipin Porwal, founder and consumer savings expert at Smarty.
 He noted that shoppers have already shown interest in taking advantage of early Black Friday deals, so Prime-exclusive early Black Friday deals could become a perk members expect during the holiday shopping season.

 July 2022 Prime Day bestsellers

 Every year, Amazon announces bestselling Prime Day products worldwide as well as in select countries.
-The retailer said bestselling product categories in the U.S. during the July 2022 event included consumer electronics, household essentials and home products.
+Bestselling product categories in the U.S. during the July 2022 event included consumer electronics, household essentials and home products, according to the retailer.